Multiple intelligences are rarely if ever, talked about in leadership circles.

-Henri Bergson, in his book Creative Evolution reminds us: “To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.”
-Continuing education is a never-ending process in raising one’s intellectual level, i.e. IQ.
+Henri Bergson, in his book Creative Evolution, reminds us: “To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.”
+Continuing education is a never-ending process in raising one’s intellectual level, i.e., IQ.

 Daniel Goleman, writing in What Makes A Leader, says that his findings have shown that the most effective leaders all have a high degree of Emotional Intelligence (EQ).

 The Center for Creative Leadership (CCL) says EQ is associated with better performance in nine different areas of leadership and management.
-Goleman’s research clearly shows that EQ is the sine qua non – absolute requirement – of leadership.
+Goleman’s research clearly shows that EQ is the sine qua non–absolute requirement – of leadership.

 Self-awareness refers to having a deep understanding of oneself.
-You need to understand your emotions, strengths, weaknesses, needs, drives.
+You need to understand your emotions, strengths, weaknesses, needs, and drives.
 “Who we really are” as we exist in the world.

 It requires reflection on personal behaviors, interactions with others, and our overall decision-making posture in leadership.
 Further, it refers to the moral and ethical value system we use as the foundation of our leadership practices.

 Awareness refers to our surroundings with whom we interact and build relationships in our leadership positions.
 Awareness also refers to a leader’s ability to consider the points of view or behaviors of others in an attempt to logically learn the inner self of their behaviors.

 The following briefly lists some of the salient points of each of this four leadership intelligences: